ssenmosip/mosip-temp-documentation/FRS-MOSIP-Sub-Systems.md

 7. Raises an alert in case of an exception

 ## 4. LDAP / Authorization (WIP)
-MOSIP system can handle Authorization across core services and restricts access to Web-services as per the roles defined below
+MOSIP system can handle Authorization across core services and restricts access to Web-services as per the roles defined below:

 1. OTP manager: To be defined
 1. SMS Notification Manager API : To be defined